 Famous for having some of the best beaches in Thailand, I suggest you spend a few days on this gorgeous sleepy island.
 Sadly, because of volunteering, only can spare a day trip this time.

 From Khao Lak, a short 20-minute ride north and you arrive in Takua Pa’s Koh Koh Khao Harbour.
 Make your way to catch the Long Tail boat across to Koh Koh Khao island (20B/person includes your bike), which only takes around 10-15 minutes.

 From Khao Lak, a short 20-minute north ride and you arrive in Takua Pa’s Koh Koh Khao Harbour in Phang Nga Province.
 Make your way to catch the Long Tail boat across to Koh Koh Khao island (20B/person includes your bike), which only takes around 10-15 minutes.

 Impressive is how the boat driver wheels or rides your bike onto a very narrow plank while it precariously rocks on the shore from swell movement, but safely onto his Long Tail.

 Always great to have locals show you around so colleagues from FED show us the way, stopping along several beaches for a good look around and exploring.

 The island is unusually quiet and sadly, the famous restaurant on the lake is shut, so keep searching to find an alternative open for lunch…

 …before returning to the mainland for more food at Bang Sak Beach, of course.

 Bang Sak Beach

-With chairs and tables scattered on the sand.
-Pick a spot and relax.
-You won’t have to wait long before a waiter takes your order.
+With chairs and tables scattered on the sand, pick a spot and relax as it’s not long before a waiter takes your order.